Picovoice/porcupine/binding/python/README.md

 - using deep neural networks trained in real-world environments.
 - compact and computationally-efficient.
 It is perfect for IoT.
 - cross-platform:
-  - Arm Cortex-M, STM32, PSoC, Arduino, and i.MX RT
+  - Arm Cortex-M, STM32, Arduino, and i.MX RT
   - Raspberry Pi, NVIDIA Jetson Nano, and BeagleBone
   - Android and iOS
   - Chrome, Safari, Firefox, and Edge